DEA settles Walgreens painkiller case for $80M

 AP Legal Affairs Writer

-Florida has been a major East Coast source of highly addictive painkillers for illicit dealers and addicts.
-An ongoing crackdown in recent years -- including passage of better prescription monitoring laws and numerous arrests of doctors, clinic operators and pharmacy owners -- has reduced the number of illegal "pill mills" operating in the state.
+Florida has been a major East Coast source of highly addictive painkillers.
+An ongoing crackdown in recent years including numerous arrests has reduced the number of illegal "pill mills" operating in the state.

 (Copyright 2013 by The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)